-Liabilities with the local authorities and gaps in the legislation have been identified by the Audit Office concerning a building in Nicosia that has been left in construction phase for 14 years.
+Liabilities involving local authorities and gaps in legislation have been identified by the Audit Office in relation to a building in Nicosia that has remained under construction for 14 years.

-In the report, auditor-general Andreas Papaconstantinou said the law must be applied and the authorities should act far more decisively.
+In the report, auditor-general Andreas Papaconstantinou said the law must be enforced more decisively and authorities must take stronger action.

-Even though the site is fenced off, access to the “dangerous building site” is still possible.
+Although the site is fenced off, access to the “dangerous building site” remains possible.

-Papaconstantinou reminded that in the past a dead body had been found in the worksite.
+Papaconstantinou also noted that a dead body had previously been found at the site.

 Taking a look at the history of the building, Papaconstantinou said there was a long period of permits, renewals of permits and derogations from approved blueprints, “without any substantive progress towards completing it”.

-The first building permit was issued by the Nicosia municipality on August 23, 2011.
+The first building permit was issued by Nicosia municipality on August 23, 2011.

-The eight-storey building comprised a shop on the ground floor, two flats on the first and second floors, and offices from the third to the seventh floor, as well as an underground carpark.
+The eight-storey development was designed to include a shop on the ground floor, two flats on the first and second floors, office spaces from the third to the seventh floor, and an underground carpark.

-While efforts had been made to reactive the project, “the result remains an unfinished building in the centre of the capital for more than a decade”.
+While efforts have been made to reactivate the project, “the result remains an unfinished building in the centre of the capital for more than a decade”, he said.

 Papaconstantinou pointed out the impact of the situation.